MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/enable-offline-updates-for-windows-embedded-8-1-handheld-devices-to-windows-10.md

 After the upgrade to Windows 10 is complete, if you decide to push down a new wehlockdown.xml, you need to take the following steps to ensure that the updated settings are persisted through an Enterprise Reset:

 1. Delete the TPK\*ppkg and push down a new ppkg with your new configuration to the persistent folder.
 2. Push down a new ppkg with your new configuration with higher priority.
-(Be aware that in ICD, Owner=Microsoft, Rank=0 is the lowest priority, and vise versa.
+(Be aware that in ICD, Owner=Microsoft, Rank=0 is the lowest priority, and vice versa.
 With this step, the old assigned access lockdown configuration is overwritten.)

 **Requirements:**